Wagner's Sources for Parsifal

 between 1866 and 1871, containing the following:

 - Vol. i: Le roman en prose.
-According to Sebastian Evans, in his Introduction, his translation of the anonymous Perlesvaus was made from the first volume of Potvin,
+According to Sebastian Evans, in his Introduction, this translation of the anonymous Perlesvaus was made from the first volume of Potvin, published in 1866.

 - Vol. ii-iii: Perceval, believed to be entirely by Chrétien de Troyes.
 1866.